 In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act ("ADA"), the University offers accommodations to students with documented learning, physical and/or psychological disabilities.
 It is the responsibility of the student to contact the Disability Services Coordinator, preferably prior to the beginning of the semester, to initiate the accommodation process and to notify instructors as soon as possible so accommodations can be made early on in the semester.
 Course requirements will not be waived but, if possible, reasonable accommodations will be made to allow each student to meet course requirements.
-Students needing assistance should contact the Disability Services Coordinator, Elaine Mara in BH 1121-A by phone (610.568.1499) or email (elaine.mara@alvernia.edu).
+Students needing assistance should contact the Disability Services Coordinator, Darla Timberlake, BH 105-C by phone (610.568.1499) or email (disability.services@alvernia.edu).